 According to Mr. Ta Hoang Nguyen - Ca Mau City, cleaning the bronze incense burner for Tet is an indispensable task in the last days of the year.
 Mr. Nguyen said that he can only clean the bronze incense burner once a year because he has sent his grandparents away on the 25th, at this time the altar will no longer have the souls of his grandparents, so he can clean it freely.

-Cleaning the incense burner cannot be rushed, but must be done slowly and carefully to recall memories with grandparents and also an opportunity to guide children in the family to live with respect for their roots and filial piety.
+Cleaning the incense burner cannot be rushed, but must be done slowly and carefully to recall memories with grandparents and also as an opportunity to guide children in the family to live with respect for their roots and filial piety.

 Although many places now have incense burner cleaning machines, many people still prefer to clean their incense burners at home.
-Not necessarily to save money, but cleaning it yourself will help the incense burner wear less, stay shiny longer, and also show your gratitude to your ancestors.
+Not necessarily to save money, but cleaning it yourself will help the incense burners wear less, stay shiny longer, and also show your gratitude to your ancestors.

 Mr. Ngo Chi Tam, Ward 2, Ca Mau City, said that cleaning the incense burner with a machine is much less labor-intensive than doing it manually.
-However, cleaning with a machine requires care because a small mistake can scratch the incense burner.
+However, cleaning with a machine requires care because even a small mistake can scratch the incense burner.

 Cleaning incense burners is hard work and requires concentration and care.
 Every day, Mr. Chi Tam earns about 2 million VND.